After buying your pot, keep it in a bright cool place, but out of the sun. Plant as soon as possible, preferably within 3 or 4 days of purchase.

 Planting the Seedling

-- Dig deep holes 50-60cm apart, giving the same space between rows.
+- Dig holes 25-30cm apart, giving the same space between rows.

 - Remove the lid and squeeze the base of the pot to loosen the sand.
 Gently shuffle the plants into your hand and carefully pull apart from one another.

-- Place individual plants immediately in the holes (they dry out very fast) and plant deep enough to accomodate the roots and stem (See diagram).
+- Place individual plants immediately in the holes (they dry out very fast) and plant deep enough to accomodate the roots with stem and leaves above ground (See diagram).
 Firm the soil around the roots.

 - Keep plants well watered so that soil is consistently moist but not waterlogged.